Kushiwakamaru Honten: Yakitori shop in Tokyo, Japan

 Quail Eggs

-Each stick of yakitori had four small quail eggs cooked until lightly charred on the outside.
+Each yakitori stick had four small quail eggs cooked until lightly charred on the outside.

-The egg white was much thicker than I would have expected for such a small egg.
+The egg white was much thicker than I expected for such a small egg.
 It took a good bite to reach the yolk hidden on the inside.

 I was expecting the yolk on the inside to be runny, but this was not the case.
-Each rich and salty egg yolk roasted until cooked all way through.
-Each egg cooked at just the right temperature for the yolk to be moist and not dry.
+Each rich and salty egg yolk was roasted until cooked all the way through yet moist.

 The service was surprisingly efficient with how packed it was on my visit.
-While the servers weren’t chatty, and only knew limited English, when I needed something all I had to do was ask.
-Before I could blink, my food or drink arrived in front of me.
+While the servers weren’t chatty and only knew limited English, when I needed something, all I had to do was ask.
+Before I could blink, my food and drinks appeared in front of me.

 Conclusion

 You can find great yakitori shops and izakayas that serve delicious yakitori all over Tokyo.
 One of those places is Kushiwakamaru Honten.
-While I won’t argue if it’s the best yakitori in Tokyo, what I do know is that I enjoyed everything about my visit.
+While I won’t argue if it’s the best yakitori in Tokyo, I know that I enjoyed everything about my visit.

 Not only was the food great, but so was the atmosphere.
 It was lively, friendly, and enjoyable.
 I was fortunate enough to grab a seat at the bar, surrounded by locals.
 Having a cold beer while watching the chefs grill each piece of yakitori over the open flame is still something I think about.
 I can still remember the smell.
 It didn’t get much better than that.

-In that moment of time, while sitting in a cozy izakaya in the middle of Tokyo, Kushiwakamaru Honten seemed like the best restaurant in the world to me.
-There was no other place I wanted to be at that moment.
+At that moment, while sitting in a cozy izakaya in the middle of Tokyo, Kushiwakamaru Honten seemed like the best restaurant in the world to me.
+There was no other place I wanted to be.

 Hours